Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Experiments

+JTR consists of a query encoder and a tree where each leaf node contains multiple items.
+Following the official settings\footnote{\url{https://github.com/CSHaitao/JTR}} and adapting to the sequential recommendation scenario, we use a pre-trained SASRec as the query encoder.
+The number of branches is set to 10, with the maximum items per leaf node $\gamma$ set to 100.
+The tree is initialized by k-means clustering on item embeddings from SASRec and updated using the overlapped clustering technique.

-For all tree-based algorithms, a binary tree is selected as the tree index (i.e., $B$ is set to 2), and the DIN model or its variance is used as the preference score model.
-The first 69 interactions in the sequence are segmented using 10 sliding windows, with the number of interactions in each window being $\left[20, 20, 10, 10, 2, 2, 2, 1, 1, 1\right]$ respectively.
-For all tree-based algorithms, except for OTM, the same tree structure initialized based on item categories is used, whereas OTM employs a tree structure learned from JTM as described in \cite{zhuo2020learning}.
-TDM, JTM, and DTR include a process for updating the tree index.
-Due to the instability associated with tree updating in TDM, it is configured to include only 4 iterations of tree updating, while JTM and DTR are set to include 12 iterations each.
-Negative nodes are the sibling nodes of the positive node in PLT, while for other tree-based algorithms, the negative nodes are sampled from the same layer as the positive node in each layer.
-For TDM and JTM, the number of negative samples per layer is set to 6, 3, 5, and 6 for the {Movie}, {MIND}, {Amazon}, and {Tmall} datasets, respectively.
-In OTM, since sampled nodes are the candidates generated from the beam search process, the number of samples is set to $2k$, where $k$ is the beam size.
-For DTR, the number of negative samples is set to 70.
+For tree-based algorithms except JTR, a binary tree is adopted, with DIN or its variants serving as the preference model.
+The user’s 69 historical interactions are divided into 10 sliding windows, with window sizes of $\left[20, 20, 10, 10, 2, 2, 2, 1, 1, 1\right]$.
+Except for OTM, these algorithms initialize the tree based on item categories; OTM adopts a tree learned from JTM.
+TDM, JTM, and DTR include a process of updating the tree.
+TDM is configured to include 4 iterations of tree updating, while JTM and DTR are set to include 12 iterations.